Integrations are configured in the nango.yaml file, which lives in your code base (learn more).

 Possible method values are: GET, POST, PUT, PATCH, DELETE.

 The method/endpoint combination can be shared across actions to unify the communication with external APIs.
+The group is an optional value to group endpoints across scripts.

 input